-We are an additionally resourced school for pupils with exceptional needs.
-Our school has adaptations to meet the needs of pupils with mobility difficulties: ramp access, accessible toilet facilities, electronic changing table, three lifts, outside door fitted to some classrooms and accessible modification to doorways.
-We make changes to our day-to-day procedures to help our students feel included; room allocations for lessons are prioritized for accessibility.
+Our school has adaptations to meet the needs of pupils with mobility difficulties: ramp access, accessible toilet facilities, three lifts, outside door fitted to some classrooms and accessible modification to doorways.
+We make changes to our day-to-day procedures to help our students feel included; room allocations for lessons are prioritised for accessibility.